riot/riot/doc/api/tags.md

 1. Self- closing tags
 2. Unquoted expressions.
 Write `value="{ val }"` instead of `value={ val }`
 3. Boolean attributes.
 Write `__checked="{ flag }"` instead of `checked={ flag }`
+4. Shorthand ES6 method signatures
+5. `this.update()` must be manually called on an event handler

 You can take advantage of `template` or `script` tags as follows: